Knowledge base

 - Click on Modify:

-- Select the desired PHP version:
+- Choose the desired PHP version:

-This guide explains how to add a MySQL/MariaDB database, create or modify users and how to find all the necessary parameters to configure your scripts and CMS on a Web Hosting.
+This guide explains how to add a MySQL/MariaDB database, create or modify users, and how to find all the necessary parameters to configure your scripts and CMS on a Web Hosting.

 Manage databases